-First, it has been argued (since Heim 1991), on the basis of examples such as (2), that given the choice between two competing forms, all else equal, the one with the stronger presupposition must be used unless its presupposition is not met by background assumptions.
-Following the literature, call this a Maximize Presupposition! (hf.
-MP) effect.
-Thus in the arm case in (2), 'all' is blocked by 'both' because the latter has a stronger presupposition (that John has exactly two arms) which is satisfied in the context.
-In the finger case, 'all' is available because the presupposition of 'both' (that John has exactly two fingers) contradicts background assumptions and is thereby unusable.
+Heim (1991) sketched a principle of language use according to which, given the choice between two competing forms, all else equal the one with the stronger presupposition must be used unless its presupposition is not known to be true.
+This principle was taken up in subsequent literature (Percus 2006, Sauerland 2008, Schlenker 2012, a.o.) and is standardly referred to as Maximize Presupposition! (hf.
+MP).
+As an example, in (2a) 'all' is blocked by 'both' because the latter triggers a stronger presupposition (that John has exactly two arms) which is satisfied in the context.
+In contrast in (2b) 'all' is available because this time the presupposition of 'both' (that John has exactly two fingers) contradicts background assumptions rendering the 'both'-sentence unusable.